Treatment of GIST

 Trials are taking place to see whether Glivec will help to prevent recurrence after surgical removal of the tumour.
 It will be years before we know the answer!
 (See our Clinical Trials page.)

 Glivec is now licensed for the treatment of adult patients with metastatic or inoperable GISTs, and is approved by the National Institute for Clinical Excellence (NICE).
 Glivec is very expensive, and only has NICE approval for 400mg.
 Officially it can only be continued if the patient responds within 12 weeks.
 (For more details click on "NICE decision on GIST").
-The way Glivec is used is due to be reviewed by NICE, we hope in 2009.
+If a patient responds to Glivec they will currently be able to use the drug for three years.
+There are currently trials taking place to compare the benefit of five years use of Glivec compared to three years.
+See our Clinical Trials page.

 3.1.1 Taking Glivec